StanfordLegion/legion/language/README.md

     Regent to attach a unique number to every symbol and region in the program.
 This can help to debug certain types of compile errors where otherwise the names can be difficult to disambiguate.
-  * `-fcuda 1`: Enable CUDA support.
+  * `-fgpu cuda`: Enable CUDA support.
 By default, Regent will attempt to auto-detect CUDA, but if this fails, it will silently ignore the failure.
 With this flag, Regent will produce an error if CUDA support cannot be enabled.
-  * `-fcuda-offline 1`: When CUDA auto-detection fails (e.g., if the compute node the compiler is running on does not have a working GPU), but the CUDA toolkit is still installed, use this flag to force Regent to use CUDA in "offline" mode.
-You will not be able to run with CUDA support directly, but this mode can be used to dump a CUDA binary that can be run on a machine with a working GPU.
-  * `-fcuda-arch`: In offline mode, it is necessary to manually specify the architecture of the GPU that is being targeted (e.g., `ampere`).
+  * `-fgpu hip`: Enable HIP support.
+Currently Regent does not attempt to auto-detect HIP.
+  * `-fgpu-arch`: Specify the GPU architecture.
+Note that this is auto-detected by default on NVIDIA GPUs, but must be manually specified for AMD GPUs.
+Example values include `ampere` (for NVIDIA) and `gfx90a` (for AMD).
+The GPU architecture can also be specified via the `GPU_ARCH` environment variable.
+  * `-fgpu-offline 1`: When a GPU is not available on the current node, it is still possible to build GPU programs via this flag as long as the appropriate compiler toolchain is installed.
+Note that GPU architecture is mandatory in this mode (even with CUDA).

 ## Tests